Caring for Elderly Parents What Matters Most

 • Can loved ones stand for an extended time in the kitchen to make a meal or walk a block or two without becoming exhausted or out of breath?

-• Do you have difficulty doing any of these things?
+• Do you have trouble with any of these tasks?

 Mobility concerns can result in hip fractures and permanent moves to live in a nursing home.
 In addition, sitting too much can result in pressure sores, poor circulation, or blood clots that result in a physically or mentally debilitating stroke.